chandru0092/Home-assignment/README.md

 	Python:
 	=======
-		Python is general programming language.Downloading and Installing Python is free and easy.
+		Python is general programming language and Downloading and Installing Python is free and easy.

 	Flask:
 	======
 		Flask is a popular web framework , meaning it is a third party python Library used for developing web applications and API’s.

 	Flask Rest Plus and Werkzeug:
 	=============================